abbodi1406/BatUtil/W10UI/README.md

 3. DISM
 the path for custom dism.exe
-required when the current Host OS is lower than Windows 10 without ADK installed
+required when the current Host OS is lower than Windows NT 10.0 without ADK installed

 4. Enable .NET 3.5
 process or skip enabling .NET 3.5 feature